ldaniels528/broadway-v1/README.md

       // create a stock quote lookup actor val quoteLookup = topology.system.actorOf(Props(new StockQuoteLookupActor(kafkaPublisher)))

-      // create an actor to read lines from the incoming resource val fileReader = topology.system.actorOf(Props(new TextFileReader()))
+      // create a ile reader actor to read lines from the incoming resource val fileReader = topology.system.actorOf(Props(new TextFileReader()))

-      // start the processing by submitted a request to the file reader actor fileReader !
+      // start the processing by submitting a request to the file reader actor fileReader !
 DelimitedFile(resource, "\t", quoteLookup)
     }